programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 |L O N D ON:<br/>Printed for D. Henry, and R. Cave, at St John's Gate.|LONDON:<br/>Printed for D. Henry, and R. Cave, at St John's GATE.|
 |Agreeable to this way of thinking, I<br/> remember to have met with the epitapha<br/> or an aged mau four years old; dating<br/> his exiſtence from the time of his re- <br/> formation from evil courſes.|Agreeable to this way of thinking, I remember to have met with the epitaph or an aged man four years old; dating <br/>his exiſtence from the time of his re- <br/> formation froni evil courſes|

-As is the case here, columns always result in a completely erroneous output from Google Vision, since the tool rarely takes vertical text separations into account and reads accross columns.
+As is the case here, columns always result in a completely erroneous output from Google Vision, since the tool rarely takes vertical text separations into account and reads across columns.
 Both combined methods allow this issue to be resolved.

 The difference between the outputs produced by the two combined methods is minimal.
 However, the line breaks at the end of the left columns are not present in the output of the second combined method.
-This method uses the original pdf and, since Google Vision reads accross columns, these line breaks were simply not recorded.
+This method uses the original PDF and, since Google Vision reads across columns, these line breaks were simply not recorded.

 # OCR